oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Core.V1.md

-Immutable|[Tag](#Tag)|A value for this non-key property can be provided on insert and remains unchanged on update Computed|[Tag](#Tag)|A value for this property is generated on both insert and update IsURL|[Tag](#Tag)|Properties and terms annotated with this term MUST contain a valid URL AcceptableMediaTypes|\[String\]|Lists the MIME types acceptable for the annotated entity type marked with HasStream="true" or the annotated stream property
+Immutable|[Tag](#Tag)|A value for this non-key property can be provided on insert and remains unchanged on update Computed|[Tag](#Tag)|A value for this property is generated on both insert and update IsURL|[Tag](#Tag)|Properties and terms annotated with this term MUST contain a valid URL AcceptableMediaTypes|\[MediaType\]|Lists the MIME types acceptable for the annotated entity type marked with HasStream="true" or the annotated stream property
-MediaType|String|The media type of a binary resource IsMediaType|[Tag](#Tag)|Properties and terms annotated with this term MUST contain a valid MIME type OptimisticConcurrency|\[PropertyPath\]|Data modification requires the use of ETags.
+MediaType|MediaType|The media type of a binary resource IsMediaType|[Tag](#Tag)|Properties and terms annotated with this term MUST contain a valid MIME type OptimisticConcurrency|\[PropertyPath\]|Data modification requires the use of ETags.
 A non-empty collection contains the set of properties that are used to compute the ETag.
 AdditionalProperties|[Tag](#Tag)|Instances of this type may contain properties in addition to those declared in $metadata